 As any good lawyer will tell you, temporary orders are important because temporary orders tend to become final orders, meaning that the court’s final orders concerning property, child support, child custody, and other issues often mirror the temporary orders.

 Temporary Orders Hearings

-A temporary orders hearing is not necessary in every case.
-However, because of the gravity of the stakes in a temporary orders hearing— the results of which can impact the entire trajectory of your case— hiring the best lawyer with strong courtroom skills is vital.
+A temporary order hearing is not necessary in every case.
+However, because of the gravity of the stakes in a temporary order hearing— the results of which can impact the entire trajectory of your case— hiring the best lawyer with strong courtroom skills is vital.

 Aside from being intimidated by the courtroom, some marriage dissolution lawyers run high-volume, assembly-line practices and are incentivized to finalize your case quickly.
 As a result, they don’t have the time or inclination to properly prepare for contested hearings where they might be required to make arguments, present evidence, and cross-examine witnesses.